sahandha/NeuroNet/README.md

 ## Agent-based model

 In the initial phase of the development, we started out with Agent-based modeling.
 This is a good first start as it allows for flexibility and ease of use in specifying model parameters.
 But it is computationally expensive, and hence, not suitable for large simulations.
+The code is maintained in [./Neuronet](./Neuronet)

 Neurons are self excited (due to noise).
 For some network configurations, we have synchronization, see [HERE](https://github.com/sahandha/NeuroNet/blob/master/NeuronModel/Demo-Copy2.ipynb).
 When the network is too weak, no synchronization happens, see [HERE](https://github.com/sahandha/NeuroNet/blob/master/NeuronModel/Demo-Copy3.ipynb).